 - They are called to acknowledge Christ's lordship over all of life and to provide a Christian education for Dordt University students.
 They are also expected to demonstrate their commitment to the mission of the university by enrolling their children, when appropriate, in Christian day schools.
 See Staff Handbook 4.9 for information regarding grade school and high school scholarships.

 - Affiliating with one of the local confessionally Reformed congregations (adhering to the three forms of unity—The Belgic Confession, Heidelberg Catechism, and Canons of Dort and/or the Westminster Standards)—that actively supports the mission of Dordt University (as indicated by regular and specific financial support of the university through denomination, regional judicatory, or congregation).

 - Giving assent to the three forms of Reformed Christian unity, namely the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort.

 - They will seek to obey Scripture's instructions that all are called to "put off" things like "sexual immorality, impurity, lust, evil desires and greed" as well as things such as "anger, rage, malice, slander and filthy language," and to "put on" an attitude of "compassion, kindness, humility, gentleness, patience and, of course, love" (Colossians 3).
 More specifically, prospective members of the Dordt University community are expected to agree with its anti-harassment policy and position that considers pre-marital, extra-marital, and same-gender sexual relations to be unacceptable behavior.

-Dordt University endeavors to diversify its faculty within the framework of its mission.
+Dordt University endeavors to diversify its faculty and staff within the framework of its mission.
 The commitment of the university to nondiscrimination on the basis of age, color, disability, gender, national or ethnic origin, or race is consistent with federal and state requirements for nondiscrimination in employment.